marcos-abreu/monaco/README.md

 - **monaco-app** - this is the core and the only required module of ***Monaco***; responsible for the managing the application object and all elements added to it - [learn more](docs/monaco-app.md).

-- **monaco-local** - this module creates a local caching system that can be used to architect your application caching strategy - [learn more](docs/monaco-local.md).
+- **monaco-local** - this module creates a local caching system that can be used to help you architect your application caching strategy - [learn more](docs/monaco-local.md).

 - **monaco-router** - this module allows you to easily add advanced routes using regular expressions; it also has a reverse router implementation that can be used to create smart links - [learn more](docs/monaco-router.md).

 - **monaco-views** - this module help you organize master views (screen views) and their subviews - [learn more](docs/monaco-views.md).

-- **monaco-transitions** - this module gives your application a way of setting up screen transitions, where each transition can be implemented using either javascript or css; or both - [learn more](docs/monaco-transitions.md).
+- **monaco-transitions** - this module gives your application a way of setting up screen transitions, where each transition effect can be implemented whatever technology it is required (e.g: javascript, css, or both) - [learn more](docs/monaco-transitions.md).

 - **monaco-multirequest** - this module allows you make multiple async requests at once and to manage them appropriately - [learn more](docs/monaco-multirequest.md).